Whiteknight/whiteknight.github.com/stage/i18n_in_parrot.md

 or run on top of it.
 But when we are talking about spoken languages, Parrot is completely monolingual.
 English is the language of Parrot.
 All it's method names are English.
 Type names are English.
 Error messages are English.
-This is just fine if you live in an english-speaking country or if you know English as a second language, but it leaves everybody else out.
+This is just fine if you live in an English-speaking country or if you know English as a second language, but it leaves everybody else out.

 Luckily, there are standards out there that software programs can follow, one